 I am a Reader in Computer Vision at the University of Bristol based in the Department of Computer Science and a member of the Visual Information Laboratory (VIL) and the Bristol Robotics Laboratory (BRL).
-My research covers topics in computer vision and its applications - robotics, wearable computing and augmented reality - and I am especially interested in working with industry and on interdisciplinary projects.
-In recent years I have done a lot of work on 3-D tracking and scene reconstruction using vision, mainly in simultaneous localisation and mapping (SLAM), including relocalisation, fast and robust feature matching, and place recognition.
+My research covers computer vision and its applications - robotics, wearable computing and augmented reality - and I have done a lot of work on 3-D tracking and scene reconstruction, mainly in simultaneous localisation and mapping (SLAM).
+Working with industry and on interdisciplinary projects is always a high priority for me - please get in touch if you are interested in working with me.
 More details can be found below and in my publications.

 Contact details: Department of Computer Science, University of Bristol, Merchant Venturers Building, Woodland Road, Bristol BS8 1UB, UK; T: +44 117 9545149; E: andrew at cs dot bris dot ac dot uk.